Oreanu/Oreanu/README.md

 I am a software engineer based in Lagos, Nigeria, I build both both web and mobile applications, Leveraging on JavaScript, PHP, Kotlin and Dart.
 I love to solve problems and please feel free to reach out to me.
 I look forward to hearing from you

-## 🚀 Technologies

-<h1> Hi there, I'm Oreanu 👋 </h1>

-🔭 I am a software engineer based in Lagos, Nigeria <br/>
-🥅 2021 Goals: I would love to contribute more to Open Source projects